bitmakerla/estela/docs/estela/installation/installation.md

 ---

-You can use the following command-line to check if every requirement is satisfied:
+You can use the following command-line code to check if every requirement is satisfied:
 ```bash
 $ kubectl version --short 2>/dev/null; helm version --short; yarn --version --short; node --version; python --version; minikube version --short; docker --version
 ```